-- Are estimates using assumed rates of future investment returns and inflation which may not be borne out in practice; - Rely on assumptions that may differ in the future to reflect changes in regulatory requirements or investment conditions; - Will be affected by future, and as yet unknown, changes to the Plan's investment options; - Are not guaranteed; - Do not take into account any tax relief (i.e. we have assumed contributions paid do not reflect any benefit from salary sacrifice, therefore, in reality the contributions paid would be higher than those shown); - Depend upon how far members in the default lifestyle option are from retirement as the funds used change over time; - May not prove to be a good indication of how your own savings might grow; and

-• Comply with the Technical Actuarial Standards (TAS) 100: Principles for Technical Actuarial Work.
+- Are estimates using assumed rates of future investment returns and inflation which may not be borne out in practice; - Rely on assumptions that may differ in the future to reflect changes in regulatory requirements or investment conditions; - Will be affected by future, and as yet unknown, changes to the Plan's investment options; - Are not guaranteed; - Do not take into account any tax relief (i.e. we have assumed contributions paid do not reflect any benefit from salary sacrifice, therefore, in reality the contributions paid would be higher than those shown); - Depend upon how far members in the default lifestyle option are from retirement as the funds used change over time; - May not prove to be a good indication of how your own savings might grow; and - Comply with the Technical Actuarial Standards (TAS) 100: Principles for Technical Actuarial Work.

-The following tables show the potential impact of the costs and charges borne by a typical active member aged 21 with a salary of £28k and an opening pot size of £5k on projected values in today's money at several times up to retirement for a selection of funds and contribution levels:
+The following tables show the potential impact of the costs and charges borne for a range of typical active members in the default arrangement in today's money at several times up to retirement for a selection of funds and contribution levels, to show the difference in compounding effect of the charges of each fund: